top of page

 PRACTICE JOURNAL INSTRUCTIONS AND IDEAS

-Each week the links will be the same as the previous week while we are working on a project, and until we add a new project, or revise an old one.
+📆 Each week the links will be the same as the previous week while on a project, and until we add a new project, or revise an old one.

 One of the best music practice systems is a timed routine.

-Households must create these themselves because it’s based on your schedule, but a rule of thumb is a 10 to 60 minute routine 3 to 6 times a week.
+Households must create these based on your schedule and goals for your child, but a rule of thumb is a 5 to 30 minute routine 3 to 6 times a week.

 Here is an example of a 15 Minute Practice Routine: